jimbro1000/6847Pi/README.md

 signal to an internal address counter.
 This allows the use of paged video memory - all on 512 byte boundaries, potentially anywhere in the full 64k address space.

-In addition the chip provides a horizontal sync signal (consumed by the SAM)
+In addition, the chip provides a horizontal sync signal (consumed by the SAM)

 Fully implemented the data output requires 14 gpio pins.
 Simplifying the implementation in conjunction with a SAM reduces the pin count to just 2.